 I have asked that question too from our real estate partners.
 And the answer I got is that they will reapply for the area not granted excision and keep reapplying until they get the whole land in the estate excised.
 Sometimes the government deliberately do things this way to get more money from the process.

 If that’s not reassuring for you then maybe this will.

 You can not lose your money when you buy from our partner companies.
 The selected companies we work with are vetted and we know them.
 The worse case scenario if you buy from one of our estates with Excision in process is that you will be moved to another estate.
-And if it’s a higher priced estate then you could be asked to make an additional payment.
+And if it’s a higher priced estate then you will be asked to make an additional payment.

 But even that is yet to happen with any of our estate partners.
-You can also ask for your money back, except when you ask for a refund for whatever reason 30-40% is deducted from the money as administrative and agency fee, which makes optional one the best option for worse case scenario.
+You can also ask for your money back, except when you ask for a refund for whatever reason 30-40% is deducted from the money as administrative and agency fee, which makes option one the best option for worse case scenario.

-So yes, buying a land with excision you are taking on some risks but it’s a reasonable risk especially considering you’re buying a plot for at least 3 times less what you will pay for a plot of land with approved excision.
+So yes, buying a land with excision you are taking on some risks but we could say it’s a reasonable risk especially considering you’re buying a plot for at least 3 times less what you will pay for a plot of land with approved excision.
 The lowest priced land we have that has an approved excision is RoyalFlex estate Phase 2.
 And our estates with excision in process cost between N600k – N2million.
 That’s a big save and can make a huge difference on return on investment if you want to invest long term, like buy, hold and sell later.